Learn to Play an Instrument in GarageBand

 Connect a USB or MIDI-compatible keyboard or guitar, depending on your choice of lessons.

 In each full-screen lesson, an instructor demonstrates his or her craft.
 Lessons start simple and become more challenging as you progress.

 Lessons include a video glossary and a mixer (to change how you hear the teacher, instruments in GarageBand, or your own instrument).
 You also find a setup button that leads to options that differ depending on the instrument you’re using.
-If you are learning guitar, you also see a separate tuner button.
+If you’re learning guitar, you also see a separate tuner button.

-In GarageBand ’11, a How Did I Play? feature answers that very question with gentle visual feedback.
+A How Did I Play? feature answers that very question with gentle visual feedback.
 You can check a progress bar that gives you a numeric score; GarageBand keeps a history of your progress.
 It’s like having a music teacher inside your Mac.